-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 29, 2020
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 3, 2022

-On Friday, May 29, 2020, VirnetX Holding Corporation will hold its 2020 Annual Meeting of Stockholders at 1:00 p.m.
+On Friday, June 3, 2022, VirnetX Holding Corporation will hold its 2022 Annual Meeting of Stockholders at 10:00 a.m.
 Pacific Time.
-We refer to the 2020 Annual Meeting of Stockholders, together with any postponements, adjournments or other delays thereof, as the Annual Meeting.
-You may attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/VHC2020, where you will be able to listen to the meeting live, submit questions limited to the proposals described in the Proxy Statement, and vote online by entering the control number located on your proxy card.
-The Annual Meeting will be held for the following purposes:
+We refer to the 2022 Annual Meeting of Stockholders, together with any postponements, adjournments or other delays thereof, as the Annual Meeting.
+You may attend the Annual Meeting by visiting https://agm.issuerdirect.com/vhc, where you will be able to listen to the meeting live and submit questions limited to the proposals described in the Proxy Statement.